glibsonoran/Plush-for-ComfyUI/README.md

   in a directory *where it will be applied to the installation of Python that ComfyUI is using.*

-* Be aware that the new OpenAI API is not backward compatible and apps that use the older library may break after this upgrade.
+* Be aware that in some instances the new OpenAI API is not backward compatible and apps that use the older library may break after this upgrade.
 ****

 ### Usage: